A statistical physics framework for optimal learning: Results

 \subsection{Curriculum learning}

 Curriculum learning (CL) refers to a variety of training protocols in which examples are presented in a curated order—typically organized by difficulty or complexity.
-In animal and human training, CL is widely used and extensively studied in behavioral research, demonstrating clear benefits \cite{lawrence1952transfer,elio1984effects,pashler2013does}.
-For example, \emph{shaping}—the progressive introduction of subtasks to decompose a complex task—is a common technique in animal training \cite{skinner2019behavior,tong2023adaptive}.
+In animal and human training, CL is widely used and extensively studied in behavioral research, demonstrating clear benefits \cite{elio1984effects,pashler2013does}.
 By contrast, results on the efficacy of CL in machine learning remain sparse and less conclusive \cite{bengio2009curriculum,wang2021survey}.
-Empirical studies across diverse settings have nonetheless demonstrated that curricula can outperform standard heuristic strategies \cite{pentina2015curriculum,hacohen2019power,wu2020when}.
+Empirical studies across diverse settings have nonetheless demonstrated that curricula can outperform standard heuristic strategies \cite{hacohen2019power,wu2020when}.
 Several theoretical studies have explored the benefits of curriculum learning in analytically tractable models.
-Easy-to-hard curricula have been shown to accelerate learning in convex settings \cite{weinshall2020theory,saglietti2022analytical} and improve generalization in more complex nonconvex problems, such as XOR classification \cite{mannelli2024tilting} or parity functions \cite{abbe2023provable,cornacchia2023mathematical}.
-However, these analyses typically focused on predefined heuristics, which may not be optimal.
-In particular, it remains unclear under what conditions an easy‐to‐hard curriculum is truly optimal and what alternative strategies might outperform it when it is not.
+Easy-to-hard curricula have been shown to accelerate learning in convex settings \cite{weinshall2020theory,NEURIPS2022_84bad835} and improve generalization in nonconvex problems, such as XOR classification \cite{mannelli2024tilting} or parity functions \cite{NEURIPS2023_4c8ce3c6}.
+However, these analyses focused on predefined heuristics, which may not be optimal.
 Moreover, although hyperparameter schedules have been shown to enhance curriculum learning empirically \cite{pmlr-v130-zhou21a}, a principled approach to their joint optimization remains largely unexplored.

-Here, we focus on a prototypical model of curriculum learning introduced in \cite{bengio2009curriculum} and recently studied analytically in \cite{saglietti2022analytical}, where high-dimensional learning curves for online SGD were derived.
-This model considers a binary classification problem in a TS setting where both teacher and student are perceptron (one-layer) networks.
-The input vectors consist of $L=2$ elements—relevant directions $\bm x_1$, which the teacher ($M=1$) uses to generate labels $y=\operatorname{sign}({\bm x}_1\cdot{\bm w}_{*}/\sqrt{N})$, and irrelevant directions $\bm x_2$, which do not affect the labels\footnote{For simplicity, we consider an equal proportion of relevant and irrelevant directions.
-It is possible to extend the analysis to arbitrary proportions as in \cite{saglietti2022analytical}.}.
-The student network ($K=2$) is given by
+We focus on a prototypical model of CL introduced in \cite{bengio2009curriculum} and recently studied analytically in \cite{NEURIPS2022_84bad835}.
+This model considers a binary classification problem in a TS setting where both teacher and student are single-layer networks.
+The input vectors consist of $L=2$ elements: relevant directions $\bm x_1$, which a single-layer teacher uses to generate labels $y=\operatorname{sign}({\bm x}_1\cdot{\bm w}_{*}/\sqrt{N})$, and irrelevant directions $\bm x_2$, which do not affect the labels.
+The student network is given by